-If you enjoy the stars at all, or are simply just fascinated by them and the beauty they possess, this weekend the Perseid meteor shower will be in town.
+If you enjoy the stars at all, or are simply just fascinated by them and the beauty they possess, in just a couple weeks the Perseid meteor shower will be in town.
 While this serves as the perfect opportunity to wish upon a star, and count as many shooting stars as you can, it also serves as a great chance to capture some awe-inspiring images.

 If you have not captured the stars before, or tried with limited success, in this article there will be a few useful tips to help you make the most of it.
-The meteor shower is said to peak between August 11-13th, so you will have a few shots at getting some results!
+The Perseid meteor shower is said to peak from late midnight August 11 to dawn on August 13, so you will have a few shots at getting some results!
 This is also an annual meteor shower, so if you miss out on it or are unable to get any results, mark your calendar for next year!

 Regardless of how expensive or how good you may think your phone may be, they are not capable of capturing images of the night sky due to the small size of their sensor, the limited ISO range, and lack of full manual controls.
 Even if you have an app or alternate method of capturing long exposure images with your phone, the noise will be beyond use or the exposure will have to be so long that you will begin to see star trails.

 - Know how to manually adjust your camera settings.
 In automatic or any other preset, the camera will want to raise the flash, and use a shutter speed that it believes is capable of being handheld, this means that your images will be pitch black dark, and useless.
 Even in Program, Aperture Priority or Shutter Priority, your camera will want to alter the settings for what it thinks are the best results.
 You need to know the settings, and force the camera to shoot the exposure that you want it to.

 - Slow things down.
 This speaks to two different points, the key to good star photos is using a very slow shutter speed.
 The other is in your actions.
 If you rush yourself, you will not get the results you want.
 Sit down, look at the stars, watch and decide which direction you want to aim the camera.